Factor-augmented tree ensembles: Business cycle estimation

-This part of the algorithm is formally described in \crefrange{lemma:ecm_init}{lemma:ecm_loadings}.
-The estimated coefficients are denoted with an ``hat'' symbol and, for internal consistency, an $s$ subscript is used for highlighting the sample size and a superscript denoting the ECM iteration.
+to estimate the state-space parameters.
+The estimated coefficients are denoted with an ``hat'' symbol.
+Besides, an $s$ subscript is used for highlighting the sample size and a superscript for denoting the ECM iteration.

 \begin{lemma} The ECM estimator at a generic iteration $k+1 > 0$ for $\vect{\mu}_0$ is